rt320/vscode-dfdl/README.md

 ## Install the Extension

 Close VS Code if it is open.
-From an OS Command line, run: code 'path to vsix file'\vscode-dfdl-0.0.1.vsix
+From an OS Command line, run: code --install-extension "path to vsix file"\vscode-dfdl-0.0.1.vsix

 Re-open VS Code, open the pallet (ctrl+shift+P) select or type 'Change Language Mode'